prasannavl/icomponent/README.md

       this.timerHandle = setInterval(() => {
          this.time = new Date();
-         this.queueRender();
-      }, 100);

       // The default algorithm uses requestAnimationFrame for scheduled renders.
       // So, doesn't matter how many times you call queueRender.
-It's coalesce them nicely.
+It coalesces them as
-      // But you can use `renderNow`, if you intend otherwise.
+      // expected.
+But you can use `renderNow`, if you intend otherwise.
       // Also, you can use `clearRenderQueue` at any point if you wish to cancel
       // any scheduled renders.
+         this.queueRender();
+      }, 100);
   }

   disconnected() {
-      // I wonder why most examples don't have this.
-Always clean up after yourself!
-      // I'm not going to make this example smaller encouraging horrible coding styles. clearInterval(this.timerHandle);
+      clearInterval(this.timerHandle);
       super.disconnected();
   }